openharmony/docs/en/application-dev/windowmanager/application-window-fa.md

 2. Implement the immersive effect.
 You can use either of the following methods:

    - Method 1: When the main window of the application is a full-screen window, call **setWindowSystemBarEnable** to hide the status bar and navigation bar.
    - Method 2: Call **setWindowLayoutFullScreen** to enable the full-screen mode for the main window layout.
-Call **setSystemProperties** to set the opacity, background color, text color, and highlighted icon of the status bar and navigation bar to ensure that their display effect is consistent with that of the main window.
+Call **setWindowSystemBarProperties** to set the opacity, background color, text color, and highlighted icon of the status bar and navigation bar to ensure that their display effect is consistent with that of the main window.

    ```js